 On 9 December 2022, the UAE Ministry of Finance released the Federal Decree-Law No. 47 of 2022 on the Taxation of Corporations and Businesses ('the CT Law') to enact a Federal corporate tax ('CT') regime in the UAE.
-The CT Law will be effective for financial years beginning on or after 1 June 2023 and therefore applicable to the Group from FY 2024 onwards.
-The Cabinet Decision No. 116 of 2022 specifies the threshold of income (as AED 375,000) over which a corporate tax of 9% would apply and accordingly, the CT Law is now considered to be substantively enacted.
+The CT Law is effective for financial years beginning on or after 1 June 2023.
+Decision No. 116 of 2022 specifies the threshold of income (as AED 375,000) over which a corporate tax of 9% would apply and accordingly, the CT Law is now considered to be substantively enacted.
+For the Group, current taxes is accounted for as appropriate in the financial statements for the period beginning 1 January 2024.
+In accordance with IAS 12 Income Taxes, the related current tax accounting impact has been considered for the interim financial period ended 31 March 2024.